kuribits/predictive-maintenance-turbofan/README.md

     1. Runs Jupyter Notebooks contained in this repository: to issue FL instructions to workers
 1. Instance Bob (can be understood as comprising multiple data owners)
     1. Runs several [PyGridNodes](https://github.com/OpenMined/PyGridNode)

+We run the following processes at the following ports:

+  1. Instance 1
+      - PyGridNetwork at port 5000
+      - This Jupyter Notebook at port 8000—you should be able to run this notebook on any server which is running a PyGridNetwork, or PyGridNode associated with the PyGridNetwork.

+  1. Instance 2
+      - Worker Bob: PyGridNode at port 3000
+      - Worker Alice: PyGridNode at port 3001

 ### Create required environments